Monitorr/Monitorr/README.md

 1) php-curl

 ## Configuration:
-1) Clone/download repository to your webserver (Suggested a Sub DIR)
+1) Clone/download repository to your webserver (Suggested Sub DIR)

 2) Edit `assets/config.php`:
  - timezone
  - Site Title
  - Site URL
  - Services you want to monitor
-5) Enjoy!
+3) Enjoy!
 Have a Donut.
 Drink a Coffee.

 ## Feature Requests: